MV Kerlogue

-The MV Kerlogue was an Irish ship attacked in World War II that has become the exemplar of neutral Irish ships during the war.
+The MV Kerlogue /ˈkəːrloUg/ was an Irish ship attacked in World War II that has become the exemplar of neutral Irish ships during the war.
 The Kerlogue was a very small ship that was attacked by both sides and rescued people from both sides.
 She was almost sunk by a German mine and was strafed by the No. 307 Polish Night Fighter Squadron of the Royal Air Force.
 She rescued the Wild Rose of Liverpool and the survivors of the German destroyer Z27 and its escort, the survivors of which, in the latter case, were brought back to Ireland and interned until the end of hostilities.

 Background

 Coasters

 Transport within Ireland was very difficult in the aftermath of the Anglo-Irish War (1919–1921) and the subsequent Civil War (1921–1922).
 The road network had been neglected since World War I. Ireland had never had a comprehensive rail system due to the low population density of the country and those which had been built were reduced in capacity due to economic circumstances before the Second World War.
 It was, therefore, often faster and more economical to transport goods around the coast, rather than by road or rail.
 Coasters fulfilled this need.
 The MV Kerlogue was such a coaster.